jangroth/aws-certification-notes/devops-engineer-professional.md

 `cache`|`paths`|.

 * Environment variables
-  * Can come from SSM / Secrets Manager
+  * Can come from SSM/Secrets Manager
   * Precendence: `start-build` (CLI), *project definition*, *buildspec.yml*
 * If there is build output and CodeBuild is *not* managed by CodePipeline
   * Uploaded to S3, encrypted by default